North Macedonia

 Analyses law, policy and practice relating to immigration detention generally, but focusing on protections in place to prevent the arbitrary detention of stateless people during removal and deportation procedures.
 Subthemes examine areas such as the identification of statelessness and assessment of whether there is a reasonable prospect of removal, procedural safeguards such as time limits, judicial oversight, and effective remedies, as well as the rights granted to stateless people upon release from detention and protection against re-detention.

 There is a basic legal framework for immigration detention in the Republic of North Macedonia, but there are few protections against the arbitrary detention of stateless people.
-Statelessness is not a juridically relevant fact in the decision to detain and there is no requirement to define a country of removal.
+Statelessness is not a juridically relevant fact in the decision to detain and statelessness is not considered as giving rise to vulnerability.
+There is no requirement to define a country of removal.
+While there is no clear obligation in law to release a person when there is no reasonable prospect of removal, in practice people are released from detention to apply for asylum.
 There are no alternatives to detention prescribed in law and no information on how other less coercive measures are considered; nor are there periodic reviews of the decision to detain.
 There is a time limit on detention and remedies available in law, but detainees are not made aware of them in practice.
 No documentation is issued on release from detention, leaving most with no rights (except primary education) and exposed to re-detention, unless they apply for asylum or a temporary residence permit.

 • The legal framework in the Republic of North Macedonia restricts immigration detention to the purposes permitted under the European Convention on Human Rights, but recent practice suggests that detention may go beyond this including to secure witness statements against people-smugglers.